 The trail departs its western trailhead near the park’s tennis center (view maps and driving directions), running a paved trail to a trestle bridge over an active rail line.
 The trail crosses the bridge, pivoting twice to descend elevation on a boardwalk to the ruins of the Decatur Waterworks, now covered in colorful graffiti.

 The trail crosses a bridge spanning Burnt Fork Creek before gaining elevation, winding on pavement through a wooded forest.
-Side dirt trails depart the paved trail, visiting South Peachtree Creek and its tributaries, and offer a chance to add some off-pavement mileage to the run.
+Unpaved side trails depart the paved trail, visiting South Peachtree Creek and its tributaries, and offer a chance to add some off-pavement mileage to the run.

-The trail meets South Peachtree Creek at .6 miles, and the trail’s surface turns to a wooden boardwalk.
-The trail runs through the forest on its raised wooden platform, catching shade beneath the forest canopy and skirting the back yards of nearby neighborhoods.
+The trail meets the creek at .6 miles, and the trail’s surface turns to a wooden boardwalk.
+The trail runs through the forest on its raised wooden platform, catching shade beneath the forest canopy and skirting the backyards of nearby neighborhoods.

 This map is not a substitute for official trail maps or topographic maps.

 Free parking is available at Mason Mill Park.